|Neal Green, CEO

 In 1991 Neal negotiated the sale of Medi-Sec to Advacare.
 Neal spent the next three years at Advacare as the Western Region Vice President of Sales, Los Angeles Regional Manager and finally the Vice President of Sale for Academic Practice Plans.
 In his time with Advacare, he increased regional sales $6 million and was responsible for signing the largest contract in the company’s history worth $7.5 million.

 In 1995, Neal saw the need and opportunity for a specialty-specific coding company in the marketplace and co-founded The Coding Network LLC with Mark Babst.
-In its 18 years of operation, The Coding Network has grown to a staff of over 300 specialty coders who cover 55 different specialties for physicians and surgery centers in 50 states.
+In its over 20 years of operation, The Coding Network has provided coding and auditing services to thousands of clients across the United States covering over 50 different specialties for a wide array of practices and organizations, including single-specialty and multi-specialty groups, hospitals, ambulatory surgery centers, academic practice plans, managed care plans, nursing facilities, medical research centers, accounting firms, medical billing companies, law firms, revenue cycle consulting firms, and home health care and hospice providers.

 BA, Rutgers University ‘69